Skip to content

 Setup

-Unfortunately, Caldera does not support well environment variables, we have packaged it but the caldera.yml needs to be modified to change default API keys and passwords.
+Unfortunately, Caldera does not support well environment variables, the caldera.yml needs to be modified to change default API keys and passwords.
 Only change what is marked as Change this, listed below:

 Caldera application